Duda (footballer, born 1980): Club career

 After suffering an injury during the 2010 World Cup, Duda underwent surgery to fix his pubalgia ailment and missed the beginning of the new season.
-In his return to action, on 21 November 2010, he played the first 60 minutes of a 0–3 away defeat against Deportivo de La Coruña; on 29 January 2011 he celebrated his 200th Spanish top flight match by scoring against Real Zaragoza, but in a 1–2 home defeat.
+In his return to action, on 21 November 2010, he played the first 60 minutes of a 3–0 away defeat against Deportivo de La Coruña.
+On 29 January 2011, he celebrated his 200th Spanish top flight match by scoring against Real Zaragoza, but in a 1–2 home defeat.

-In the 2011–12 campaign, following the summer signings of Santi Cazorla and Joaquín and the ostracism to which Manuel Pellegrini voted Apoño after the first matchday, Duda was often used as a central midfielder.
-His first goal of the season came on 22 March 2012 – with his first touch – from a long-range shot in an eventual 4–2 home win over Rayo Vallecano.
+In 2011–12, following the summer signings of Santi Cazorla and Joaquín and the ostracism to which Manuel Pellegrini voted Apoño after the first matchday, Duda was often used as a central midfielder.
+His first goal of the campaign came on 22 March 2012 – with his first touch – from a long-range shot in an eventual 4–2 home win over Rayo Vallecano.

-On 31 March 2012, Duda made his 200th league appearance for Málaga in a 0–2 home defeat against Real Betis.
+Duda made his 200th league appearance for Málaga on 31 March 2012, in a 0–2 home defeat against Real Betis.
 He started the following season as an habitual substitute but, on 4 December, in a rare start, at home to R.S.C.
-Anderlecht in the UEFA Champions League group stage, he scored both of his team's goals in a 2–2 draw.
+Anderlecht in the group stage of the UEFA Champions League, he scored both of his team's goals in a 2–2 draw.

-On 1 July 2013, 33-year-old Duda signed a two-year extension to his contract with the option of a third, keeping him with Málaga until 2015.
-On 1 February of the following year he scored his first goals of the new campaign, netting a brace to help defeat former club Sevilla 3–2 at La Rosaleda Stadium.
+On 1 July 2013, the 33-year-old Duda signed a two-year extension to his contract with the option of a third, running until 2015.
+On 1 February of the following year he scored his first goals of the new campaign, netting a brace to help defeat his former club Sevilla 3–2 at La Rosaleda Stadium.

-In May 2017, Duda announced he was leaving Málaga.
+Duda announced he was leaving Málaga in May 2017.
 He made 349 competitive appearances during his spell, 315 in the Spanish top flight alone.
 Shortly after, he returned to the club as director of its youth academy.

 International career

 Duda made his debut with Portugal in 2007 at the age of already 27, as the winger position in the national side was packed with talent (Nani, Ricardo Quaresma, Cristiano Ronaldo, Simão Sabrosa).
 On 20 August 2008, in a 5–0 friendly win over Faroe Islands, he scored his first goal after coming on as a second-half replacement.

-During the 2010 FIFA World Cup qualifiers, Duda was often used as an emergency left back by national coach Carlos Queiroz.
-He was included in the squad-of-23 for the final stages in South Africa, where he appeared twice in the group stage: playing 20 minutes against North Korea, he assisted to Liédson who took the score to 5–0 in an eventual 7–0 routing; he then started against Brazil, in a 0–0 draw.
+During the 2010 FIFA World Cup qualifiers, Duda was often used as an emergency left-back by national coach Carlos Queiroz.
+He was included in the squad-of-23 for the final stages in South Africa, where he appeared twice in the group stage: playing 20 minutes against North Korea, he assisted Liédson who took the score to 5–0 in an eventual 7–0 rout.
+He then started against Brazil, in a 0–0 draw.